Oil Producers To Increase Output In January Despite Omicron Jitters - UrduPoint

 The decision did indeed send prices for the two benchmark oil contracts, WTI and Brent, tumbling to their lowest levels since late August at $62 and $65 per barrel respectively.

-By 1630 GMT they had recovered to nearly $67 and $70, both gains on the day, but still some way below the highs recorded in late October.
+They then recovered to nearly $67 and $70, both gains on the day, but were still some way below the highs recorded in late October.

+The United States welcomed the decision by OPEC+ members to increase output.

+"Together with our recent coordinated release from the (strategic petroleum reserves), we believe this should help facilitate the global economic recovery," said White House spokeswoman Jen Psaki.

 Russian Deputy Prime Minister Alexander Novak told news agencies that the decision "was explained by the fact that the market is stable and that demand is recovering".

-However he acknowledged that there was "a lot of uncertainty" linked to the Omicron variant and added that "we will -- along with other countries -- of course monitor the situation to see how it affects travel".
+However, he acknowledged that there was "a lot of uncertainty" linked to the Omicron variant and said that "we will -- along with other countries -- of course monitor the situation to see how it affects travel".

-Analysts noted that Thursday's meeting had been technically left "in session", which according to Gardner "appears to be a way of leaving the door open for a change to output quotas before the next meeting in early January".
+Ann-Louise Hittle, head of oils research at Wood Mackenzie, said that "in a highly uncertain situation, the best option is to stick with the plan.
+That is exactly what OPEC+ has done today."
+Analysts also noted that Thursday's meeting had been technically left "in session", which according to Gardner "appears to be a way of leaving the door open for a change to output quotas before the next meeting in early January".

 OPEC+ drastically slashed output last year as the pandemic began to unfold, and virus-related restrictions caused demand to crash.